List of informally named dinosaurs: Microdontosaurus

 "Microdontosaurus" (meaning "tiny-toothed lizard") is the name given to an as yet undescribed genus of sauropod dinosaur from China.
 It was named from fossils from the Middle Jurassic-age Dapuka Group of Xinjiang.
 The intended type species is "M. dayensis."
 As with other informal names created by Zhao in 1985 or 1983, it has not been used since then, and may have been redescribed under another name.

+Microvenator chagyabi

+"Microvenator chagyabi" is the informal name given to an as yet undescribed species of theropod dinosaur, likely belonging to Coelurosauria, from the Early Cretaceous Lura Formation of Tibet, China.
+It was coined by Zhao (1985) and the proposed holotype consists of a specimen including teeth.

 Mifunesaurus

 "Mifunesaurus" (meaning 'Mifune lizard') is a nomen nudum given to an extinct non-avian non-maniraptoriform tetanuran theropod dinosaur from the Late Cretaceous (Cenomanian; ~96 Ma) Kabu Formation of Japan.
 The intended holotype, stored at the Mifune Dinosaur Museum, with the tooth on display, of "Mifunesaurus" consists only of a few bones, among which are a tibia, a phalanx, a metatarsus and a single tooth (tooth catalogued as YNUGI 10003; rest of the skeleton catalogued as MDM 341), discovered by N. & K. Wasada in 1979.
 The genus was informally coined by Hisa in 1985 and no epithet was given.
 The known tooth was too thick to be the tooth of a ceratosaurid, and too tall to belong to an abelisaurid, which means that "Mifunesaurus" was probably a megalosauroid or a carnosaur based on the shape of the known tooth.